Are your garden crops dying?

-Maybe your plants are looking a little worse for wear.
+- Your crops are stunted and looking a little worse for wear.

-Perhaps your peas have been producing for over a month and you’re not sure when you pull up the plant.
+- Have your peas have been producing for over a month and you’re not sure when you pull up the plant?

-Why are my crops dying?
+Why are my plants not growing?
 Can anything be done?

 This is a common gardening question and problem!

 It’s important to tend carefully to your garden and help things grow but understanding when it’s the right time to remove your failing crops also makes for a successful garden.

 When some of your crops fail you can sometimes nourish the plants back to health.
 Other times however it’s better to sow fast growing crops instead of trying to keep a dying plant alive and get little (to no) harvests.
 How can you tell?

 This post will cover:

 - Reasons why your garden crops could be dying

 - When it’s better to pull up the plant and sow something new